 Several classes of models in the source memory literature have been developed to formalize the nature of source memory retrieval.
 Continuous models of source memory predict that retrieved information may be inaccurate but not absent, allowing for a gradual decline in the quality of information retrieved (Banks, 2000; Mickes, Wais & Wixted, 2009).
 In contrast, threshold or discrete-state models holds that retrieval fails discretely, and so performance is made up of either precise responses, or guesses when the memory is subthreshold (Batchelder & Riefer, 1990; Klauer & Kellen, 2010).

 A third class of models can be regarded as hybrids of continuous and threshold models, and are known as dual-process models, in which different kinds of retrieval mechanism support different kinds of memory (Bowers & Schacter, 1990).
 In the case of source memory, dual-process models and the high threshold model make identical predictions.
 The recognition memory literature is well-developed and the continuing debate between single-process and dual-process models in recognition memory can be applied to the source memory task.
 Although source memory is distinct from recognition memory, the two types of memory are often tested simultaneously, and models have been developed to account for both types of tasks (Starns, Hicks, Brown & Martin, 2008).

-An influential example dual-process models in recognition memory is that of Yonelinas (1994), in which episodic memory is assumed to involve a mixture of two processes: a fast familiarity-based process and a slower recollection process.
+An influential example of a dual-process model in recognition memory is that of Yonelinas (1994), in which episodic memory is assumed to involve a mixture of two processes: a fast familiarity-based process and a slower recollection process.
 Familiarity, defined in this framework, is a quick judgment about whether or not an item has been encountered before based on the strength of its representation in memory (Yonelinas, 1994).
 Recollection is defined as a slower search process for qualitative information about the item (Atkinson & Juola, 1974).
 Recollection is assumed to be a thresholded retrieval process while familiarity is a continuous signal-detection process (Yonelinas, 1999).
 The basis for this assumption is the fact that in recollection people either succeed or fail to retrieve information.
 While the amount of information above the threshold may vary, Yonelinas (1999) argues that there is a threshold below which there is no information retrieved.

 Within a dual-process framework, performance on an item recognition task is assumed to comprise a mixture of both familiarity and recollection processes, in which targets that were studied will be more familiar than lures which were not (Yonelinas, 1994).
 If successful, recollection enhances familiarity by providing details of the study event.
 Critically, both targets and lures have some level of familiarity, and differ continuously in the degree to which they are familiar, but only targets can be recollected because they are associated with a study event.
 Under the assumptions of the model, familiarity cannot be used to determine the source of items as it only consists of the strength at which items can be recalled, not the details of their associated study event.
 Consequently, Yonelinas (1994) conceptualized source memory as a pure recollection process, in that a correct response depends only on successful recollection of contextual details of the study event.